2025/2026 Gwaandak Season

 If you want to get involved in the Upcoming Season, check out our posted opportunities here:

-Presenting in-person and digital workshops, residencies, industry nights, & performance showcases all in an effort to celebrate the different ways we can gather & connect.
-Join us this Spring to learn, share, & Awaken.
+Featuring in-person and digital workshops, cultural presentations, performance showcases, and more, all in an effort to celebrate the different ways we can gather and connect.
+Join us in Whitehorse YT & Online each spring.

 Vuntut Gwitchin Stories